Peginterferon alfa-2b (Subcutaneous)

 - Colitis (inflammation of the bowel) or

 - Pancreatitis (inflammation of the pancreas)—Peginterferon alfa-2b should be stopped in patients with these conditions.

 - Heart disease (severe and unstable), or history of or

 - Sickle cell anemia (red blood cell disorder) or

 - Thalassemia major (genetic blood disorder)—Peginterferon alfa-2b together with ribavirin should not be used in patients with these conditions.

-A nurse or other trained health professional may give you or your child peginterferon alfa-2b. peginterferon alfa-2b is given as a shot under your skin.
-You may be taught how to give peginterferon alfa-2b at home.
+A nurse or other trained health professional may give you or your child peginterferon alfa-2b.
+It is given as a shot under your skin, usually in the stomach, thigh, or upper arm.
+If you are very thin, it should only be given as a shot under the skin of your thigh or outer surface of your arm.
+You may also be taught how to give peginterferon alfa-2b at home.
 Make sure you understand all of the instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.